datalad/datalad-extensions/CONTRIBUTING.md

   assumed to be under `datalad/` organization on Github.
 - `tester` - what test framework to use.
 Currently either 'nose' or 'pytest'; defaults to 'nose'.
 Used to generate `.travis.yml`
+- `ci` - name of the CI system to link to for showing an extension's master vs Datalad released CI build.
+Currently recognizes 'Travis' and 'AppVeyor' (case-insensitive)
+- `ci-user` - name of the user under which CI is running.
+Currently only needed for AppVeyor since the link to CI builds depends on it

 ## HOWTO re-generate files